GenesisFR/HowToBecomeGoodAtShooters/README.md

 - effective against anything that doesn't have an armor bar: red mobs, robotics, summit objectives, tanks and weak points
 - pairs well with the Crusader/Striker Shield
 - focus on weak points and burst enemies down to knock them back
-- Striker/Heartbreaker are the best gear sets for it when dealing with single targets, otherwise prefer Negotiator's Dilemma
+- Striker/Heartbreaker are the best gear sets for it when dealing with single or tanky targets, otherwise prefer Negotiator's Dilemma

 ### Playing crowd control
 - main attributes: status effects and skill haste